adobe/aem-core-cif-components/ui.apps/src/main/content/jcr_root/apps/core/cif/components/commerce/featuredcategorylist/v1/featuredcategorylist/README.md

 -->
 # Featured category list (v1)

 Featured category list is a component for displaying list of categories.
-Authors can confgure multiple categories via `Category Picker` and use them on pages for displaying featured categories.
+Authors can confgure multiple categories via `Multifield` and `Category Picker` and use them on pages for displaying featured categories.

 ## Features

-- Selection of multiple categories via category picker.
+- Selection of multiple categories via multifield and category picker.
 - Listing of categories with images.
+- Override category images with AEM assets.
 - Clicking on a category directs user to specific category page.
 - Style System support.